Tangshake/RecruitmentTasks/README.md

     - Reverse a string,
     - Check if a word is a palindrome,
     - Count each letter in a given text,
     - Find the missing number in an arithmetic sequence that is stored in an array.
-Numbers stored in na array should be unique.
+Numbers stored in an array should be unique.
 Example1: input array [1,2] number 0 is missing.
 Example2: [3,0,2,1] number 4 is missing.
 Example3: [2] array is invalid - two elements are missing 0 and 1.
 - Task_2
     - Factorial number with recurency and without,
     - FizzBuzz game,